GNCTD Act change: 'Pained' Delhi Assembly speaker won't allow BJP MLAs speak over allotted 20 mins | Politics

 The bill also makes it mandatory for the Delhi government to take the opinion of the LG before any executive action.

-However, BJP MLA Gupta called it a ''murder of democracy''.
-He said they were demanding action in alleged scam of DTC bus purchase.
+However, BJP MLA Gupta called it a ''murder of democracy'' and said they were demanding action in alleged scam of DTC bus purchase.

 ''Murder of democracy by AAP goes unabated.
 We were marshalled out of assembly for demanding Breach of Privilege against minister @kgahlot for misleading the house on DTC Bus scam.
 AAP is a party of cowards & corrupt,'' Gupta tweeted.